polywc/polywc-parallel-coordinates/README.md

     > cd polywc-develop
     > bower link polywc-parallel-coordinates

    Bower will link the project and update all the dependencies.
+In this way you will not rely on the remote git repository to receive the developing updates, but instead every change made to the library will be immediately available in polywc-develop project.
+Furthermore, you can open the polywc-develop directory directly from the editor (e.g., PHPStorm) and work at same time on the polywc-develop and bower-components/polywc-parallel-coordinates component.

 6. You are ready to work on the project, enter in the working directory